bclarkson-code/Tricycle/README.md

 https://github.com/bclarkson-code/Tricycle/assets/57139598/1ed18428-11de-4990-a0f4-12d1310d6898

-Becuase every `Op` in einsum needs a derivative, we need to figure out what the derivative of `Einsum` is.
+Becuase every `Op` in Tricycle needs a derivative, we need to figure out what the derivative of `Einsum` is.
 Thankfully, if you sit down and go through the maths (index notation is really helpful here) you'll find that you can follow these two, really simple rules to differentiate an einsum operation wrt a